LIVE A LONG AND HAPPY LIFE

-A recent rating of the Institute for Health Metrics and Evaluation at the University of Washington in Seattle ranked Spain, Japan and Singapore as the leaders in life expectancy of their population.
+A recent study of the Institute for Health Metrics and Evaluation at the University of Washington in Seattle ranked Spain, Japan and Singapore as the leaders in the life expectancy of their population.
 One of the leading research centers of world medicine ranked Lesotho, the Central African Republic and Zimbabwe as countries with the shortest life expectancy.

 These documented dates February 21, 1875 to August 4, 1997 are official records of the longest life of a person - 122 years and 163 days.
 The world record belongs to the French woman Jeanne Louise Calment.
 Some dispute it, others are going to beat it - about 125 million people over 80 have already been registered on the planet; and their ranks are steadily growing.

 The annual report of the World Health Organization contains data of medical and sanitary assessment of public health in 194 countries.
 The document was the fruit of a joint effort of UN specialists and scientists from leading academic institutions.
 The Institute for Health Metrics and Evaluation at the University of Washington in Seattle updated the ranking of countries by the average life expectancy of their citizens.
 Spain ranks highest slightly overtaking Japan, with Singapore completing the top three.
-Switzerland, Portugal, Italy, Israel, France, Luxembourg, and Australia trail behind the winners by a small margin, while Lesotho, Central African Republic and Zimbabwe complete the list of outsiders.
+Switzerland, Portugal, Italy, Israel, France, Luxembourg, and Australia lag behind the winners by a small margin, while Lesotho, the Central African Republic and Zimbabwe complete the list of outsider.

 The long-livers have two things in common: their biological age is lower than their chronological one as indicated in the passport; and they retain a positive interest in life longer.
 The duration of a person’s active life is much more important than age.
 The record holder Jeanne Louise Calment went skating in the winter and cycling in the summer.
-In the evenings in the offseason, over a glass of port, she allowed herself a cigarette and loved to repeat that she felt young, although the last seventy years and not so attractive.
+In the evenings in the offseason, over a glass of port, she allowed herself a cigarette and loved to repeat that she felt young, although the last seventy years not so attractive.